Juan Bernhardt: Later career

 In early-July 1979, the Seattle Mariners traded Bernhardt to the Chicago White Sox in exchange for Rich Hinton.
 Bernhardt spent the rest of that season with the Iowa Oaks, who were the Triple-A affiliates of the White Sox at the time.
 In 25 games with the Oaks, he batted .305 with five runs scored, 18 hits, two doubles, one triple, and six RBIs.
 That season would prove to be Bernhardt's last in the United States, however, from 1980 to 1983, he played in the Mexican League.
-In 1980, he joined the Triple-A Tabasco Plataneros.
-From 1981 to 1982, Bernhardt was the player-manager for the Triple-A Campeche Piratas/Alacranes Mexican League team, who represented Campeche, Mexico.
-His final professional baseball season was in 1983 when he again played with the Campeche Triple-A team, and the Triple-A Aguascalientes Rieleros, who were also members of the Mexican League.
+In 1980, he joined the Triple-A Plataneros de Tabasco.
+From 1981 to 1982, Bernhardt was the player-manager for the Triple-A Piratas de Campeche Mexican League team, who represented Campeche, Mexico.
+His final professional baseball season was in 1983 when he again played with the Campeche Triple-A team, and the Triple-A Rieleros de Aguascalientes, who were also members of the Mexican League.